xianfengsong/someDemo/README.md

 # someDemo
-demo for study and test  (local first)
+demo for study and test  (local first wrong!!)